Haor/matting_mask/README.md

 # Image Matting Script Documentation

-This project is an image matting/segmentation script implemented with TensorFlow and OpenCV, using the Damo Academy's BSHM generic matting model (https://modelscope.cn/models/damo/cv_unet_universal-matting/).
+This project is an image matting/segmentation script implemented with TensorFlow and OpenCV, using the Damo Academy's BSHM generic matting model.

 The script can perform matting on a single image or all the images in a directory, and can generate masks.
 Morphological processing can also be applied if needed.